liptao/liptao.github.io/README.md

-# Welcome to Eric's personal page
+# Welcome to my personal page
 This page features a selection of my personal projects.

-Please contact me at <eric@lipeitao.com> if you have any questions regarding my work!
+Please contact me at <me@lipeitao.com> if you have any questions regarding my work!

 ## Personal projects